 The conveyancing process is a fundamental part of purchasing a home.
-However, it can be a complicated process for first-time buyers and even those who have purchased a property before.
+However, it can be a complicated process, particularly for first-time buyers who haven't purchased property before.

-In this article we will explain what conveyancing is, the role played by a conveyancer or conveyancing solicitor and provide a step-by-step guide to the conveyancing process.
+In this guide we will explain what conveyancing is, the role played by a conveyancer or conveyancing solicitor and provide a step-by-step guide to the conveyancing process.

 What is conveyancing?